 AFi data covers all the core dimensions of academic freedom, and UNESCO should use this data as a basis for the new monitoring efforts currently under development.
-UNESCO is in the process of designing a new reporting mechanism as a follow-up to the Recommendation on Science and Scientific Researchers (last updated in 2017).
-This reporting mechanism is intended to feed into the Universal Periodical Review (UPR) process at the UN Human Rights Council in Geneva.
-Initial drafts published by UNESCO suggest that its reporting requirements on academic freedom might fall short of existing, legally binding obligations under Article 15 (3) ICESCR.
-Presumably this is because some states have an interest in renegotiating existing understandings of academic freedom for the purpose of undermining them.
-Such backsliding should be prevented.
-The AFi can also help UNESCO identify which countries should be monitored more closely or receive more attention - for example, if a downward trend in academic freedom is evident in the AFi (see, for example, the countries listed in Figure 5).
+In 2017, UNESCO revised its Recommendation on Science and Scientific Researchers, and it is now in the process of collecting national reports for the period 2017-2020, which will be examined by the Executive Board as well as by the General Conference during its 41st session in November 2021.
+The AFi can inform national reports and help UNESCO identify which countries should be monitored more closely or receive more attention - for example, if a downward trend in academic freedom is evident in the AFi (see, for example, the countries listed in Figure 5).
 This also applies to UNESCO's Recommendation Concerning the Status of Higher Education Teaching Personnel (adopted in 1997).